pedrocrisp/Wetlab-Protocols/RNAseq_stranded_Illumina_thirds.md

    |25˚C | hold |

 14. Remove sample from thermocycler when it reaches 25˚ C and keep at room temp.
-15. Add 16.7 μl of Bead Binding Buffer and pipet up and down until beads are in a homogenous suspension.
+15. Add 16.7 μl of Bead Binding Buffer and pipette up and down until beads are in a homogenous suspension.
 16. Incubate at room temperature for 5 min.
 17. Place sample in magnetic separator for 5 min.
 18. Remove and discard all supernatant.
 19. Remove sample from rack.
-20. Add 66.7 μl of Bead Washing Buffer and pipet up and down until beads are in a homogenous suspension.
+20. Add 66.7 μl of Bead Washing Buffer and pipette up and down until beads are in a homogenous suspension.
 21. Place sample in magnetic separator for 5 min.
 22. Remove and discard all supernatant.
-23. Add 6.5 μl Elute, Prime, Fragment Mix and pipet up and down until beads are in a homogenous suspension.
+23. Add 6.5 μl Elute, Prime, Fragment Mix and pipette up and down until beads are in a homogenous suspension.
 24. Incubate in thermocycler (frag time can be between 1-8 mins, although median fragment size does not change significantly, only tail increases):

    |˚C | time|